-(1) The amount of gift taxes owed by the Taxpayers for these gifts.

-(2) Whether there would be an estate tax or essentially identical death-related transfer tax in existence at the time of the death(s) of a Taxpayer or Taxpayers.

-(3) Whether the amount of gift taxes on the 1996 gifts would be taxable under § 2035, or some similar successor I.R.C. section, in the estate of a Taxpayer who dies within three years following the gift.

-(4) If such an estate tax would exist at the future death of a Taxpayer and, under it, the amount of the 1996 gift taxes are subjected to the marginal estate tax rate by § 2035 or any successor provision, will that rate be greater than, less than, or the same as the rate that was in effect on January 12, 1996.

-(5) If § 2035 or its equivalent is in effect at the death or deaths of the Taxpayers, will it still be conditioned on survivorship for three years after the 1996 gifts, and if so, will the period of survivorship be the same, shorter, or longer than three years.

-(6) Whether the interest rate that a willing buyer and willing seller of the transferred partnership interests would agree to use in discounting their price to account for the negative value of the seller's potential obligation under § 2035 would be the same rate of interest as it was on the date of the gifts.

-(7) What would be the additional discount in value for the § 2035 obligation, based on actuarial odds that the measuring life would exceed the three-year survivorship trigger that automatically terminates the § 2035 obligation.
+- (1) The amount of \underline{gift} taxes owed by the Taxpayers for these gifts. - (2) Whether there would be an estate tax or essentially identical death-related transfer tax in existence at the time of the death(s) of a Taxpayer or Taxpayers. - (3) Whether the amount of $\underline{\text{gift}}$ taxes on the 1996 gifts would be taxable under § 2035, or some similar successor I.R.C. section, in the estate of a Taxpayer who dies within three years following the gift. - (4) Whether, if such an estate tax would exist at the future death of a Taxpayer and, under it, the amount of the 1996 gift taxes are subjected to the marginal estate tax rate by § 2035 or any successor provision, that rate will be greater than, less than, or the same as the rate that was in effect on January 12, 1996. - (5) Whether, if § 2035 or its equivalent is in effect at the death or deaths of the Taxpayers, it will still be conditioned on survivorship for three years after the 1996 gifts, and if so, the period of survivorship will be the same, shorter, or longer than three years. - (6) Whether the interest rate that a willing buyer and willing seller of the transferred partnership interests would agree to use in discounting their price to account for the negative value of the seller's potential obligation under § 2035 would be the same rate of interest as it was on the date of the gifts. - (7) What would be the additional discount in value for the § 2035 obligation, based on actuarial odds that the measuring life would exceed the three-year survivorship trigger that automatically terminates the § 2035 obligation.